IsaiahWitzke/poker-bot/PokerBotAi/README.md

 }
 ```

-It seems like it found an optimal set of weights and biases that resemble the "Option 2" prediction I made aerier today.
+It seems like it found an optimal set of weights and biases that resemble the "Option 2" prediction I made earlier today.